 Every time you modify your survey's triggering logic, Ethica updates this timetable accordingly.
 You can define surveys in Ethica that are prompted based on a participant's proximity to another participant, an object, or a place in the physical world.

 To use this survey your study should be configured for proximity monitoring via as discussed here.

-configure your study for Beacon-based proximity monitoring, you will specify what are the teams, roles, and subjects in your study.
-Later on, you will use will use this information to configure your survey's
+When you configure your study for Beacon-based proximity monitoring, you will specify what are the teams, roles, and subjects in your study.
+Later on, you will use this information to configure your survey's

 Assuming you have set up that part successfully, testing your survey prompt involves configuring your beacons and placing them where appropriate, and then use your phone logged in with your participant account to come into proximity of these beacons and leave their proximity.
 If the phone detects a long enough proximity session with the beacon, you will receive a survey on your phone.

 We suggest you check out this article on how you can investigate exactly why a given Proximity triggering logic survey was prompted or was not prompted on every given occasion.

 After fully testing your study, you can start enrolling participants and collect the data.
 You can do that by sharing the study registration information with prospective participants and asking them to enroll in your study.
 In the Enrollment section, we discuss how participants can find and join your study.